idiazroncero/huesos/src/docs/03-color/02-palette.md

 Every single palette lives on a separate *.scss* file under `base/palettes` and is @imported on `_config.scss` for later use on the `$colors` map.

 Of course, you can choose any file hierarchy, any palette generator, etc. You might need to adapt `_config.scss` values because we follow Palx nomenclature, which ranges every color from 0 to 10 (i.e, `$blue0` to `$blue10`).
+You can find some similar palette generators on References

 The `$colors` map can store as many sub-maps as needed, but the following are __mandatory__ and __will trigger errors if not present__: